Local 2-separators: Graph-Decompositions

 \begin{eg} The graph on the right of \autoref{fig:gluing2} has a graph-decomposition with only one bag which is given by the graph on the left, and only one local separator, which consists of an edge.
 Its decomposition-graph is the bipartite graph consisting of two edges in parallel. \end{eg}

-A graph-decomposition has \emph{locality} $r$ if every cycle traversing a local separator of this graph-decomposition oddly\footnote{An alternative definition would be to replace `traversing oddly' by `traversing effectively zero', taking additionally orientations of traversals into account.
-For simplicity we just make the definition with `oddly'.} has length larger than $r$; here `traversing oddly' is defined as follows.
+\begin{dfn} This definition is slightly technical.
+For this definition consider graph-decompositions such that for every separating-node $s$ there are no two distinct embedding maps $\iota_{f}$ that map vertices of $s$ to the same vertex or endvertices of the same edge (informally, this means that the images of $s$ under the maps $\iota_{f}$ are sufficiently far away from each other.
+For sets $s$ we are interested in here -- those that come from $r$-local $2$-separators -- this will always be the case).

-This definition is slightly technical.
-For this definition consider graph-decompositions such that for every local separator $s$ its embedding maps $\iota_{f}$ into bags have disjoint images.
-Given a graph-decomposition of a graph $G$, we \emph{label} an edge $e$ of $G$ between a vertex of a local separator $s$ and a vertex outside $s$ by the unique edge $f$ of the graph-decomposition whose map $\iota_f$ maps a vertex of $S$ to an endvertex of $e$.
+Given a graph-decomposition of a graph $G$ and an edge $f$ of the decomposition-graph incident with a separating-node $s$ and a bag-node $b$, the \emph{local cut} associated to $f$ consists of those edges of $G$ that have precisely one endvertex in $\iota_f(G_s)$ and the other endvertex in the bag $\iota_f(G_b)$.
+We say that a cycle \emph{traverses the local cut associated to the edge $f$ oddly} if it contains an odd number of edges from that local cut. \end{dfn}

-A \emph{traversal} of a cycle $o$ of a graph $G$ of a local separator $s$ consists of a maximal nonempty subpath $P$ of $o$ included in $s$ such that the edges of $o$ just before $P$ and just after $P$ are labelled with different edges of the graph-decomposition.
-We say that a cycle \emph{traverses a local separator oddly} if the number of traversals is odd.
+\begin{dfn} A graph-decomposition has \emph{locality} $r$ if every cycle traversing a local cut corresponding to an edge of the decomposition-graph oddly\footnote{An alternative definition would be to replace `traversing oddly' by `traversing effectively zero', taking additionally orientations of traversals into account.
+For simplicity we just make the definition with `oddly'.} has length larger than $r$. \end{dfn}

 \begin{eg} In graph-decompositions whose decomposition graph is a tree all cycles traverse evenly and hence their locality is infinite. \end{eg}

 \begin{eg} The locality of the graph-decomposition described in \autoref{fig:gluing2} is 11, as the shortest cycle traversing oddly has length 12.
 The locality of the graph-decomposition described in \autoref{fig:gluing1} is 9. \end{eg}